1marcghannam/ENSDomainManagerSnap/README.md

 - Add or remove notifications for ENS domain expiration dates
 - Receive in-app notifications for expiring domains
 - Manage the list of domains with expiration date notifications
+- Automatically updates expiration dates every hour if domains are renewed

 ## III.
 Pre-requisites